Learn how to find the ways that you learn best with the Student Success Centre

 Excelling on Assessments

 For some courses, you will write tests and exams online instead of in the classroom.
 To help you navigate online assessments, the Student Success Centre provides many resources for you to refer to.
 Consult the Online Learning Resources webpage for more information on online assessments.
-There are several recorded segments available on Exam Preparation, Completing Exams, and Exam Submission.
+There are several recorded video segments available on Exam Preparation, Completing Exams, and Exam Submission.
 For ongoing support throughout the semester, we offer a series of Success Seminars for an updated schedule of real-time workshop sessions.

 Achieving a high level of comprehension is an important factor in successfully retaining course material.
 Read our Knowledge Retention blog for strategies to help you hold onto key information throughout the semester.
 It's important to set yourself up for success during a study session, refer to the Study Routine blog to set yourself up for success.
 After a test or exam, it’s a good practice to evaluate your performance and reflect on what knowledge you have successfully retained and what could use some more review.
 Fill out the Post-test Self-assessment worksheet to help you with this.
 You can do the same for assignments by filling out the Post-assignment Self-assessment worksheet.

-SQ4R tip sheet (PDF)
+Reducing Test Anxiety tip sheet (PDF)

-Post-test Self-assessment worksheet (Fillable PDF)
+Post-test Self-assessment worksheet (PDF)

-Post-assignment Self-assessment worksheet (Fillable PDF)
+Post-assignment Self-assessment worksheet (PDF)